 Stages refer to how the machines break up the tasks.
-A single-stage snow blower is one that uses a spinning auger to pull in snow and throw it out of the discharge chute, whereas a two-stage snow blower uses a more robust auger to bring snow in and break up the snow and then have an impeller to launch the snow out.
+A single-stage snow blower uses a spinning auger to pull in snow and throw it out of the discharge chute, whereas a two-stage snow blower uses a more robust auger to bring snow in and break up the snow and then have an impeller to launch the snow out.
 It’s called a two-stage snow blower as there are two distinct parts with different functions while the single-stage just has the auger doing both jobs.
 A three-stage snow blower adds an accelerator into the mix which results in breaking and taking in snow ten times as fast.
 Sometimes two-stage and three-stage snow blowers are also called snow throwers.

 How Much Snow For Each Stage?

-If you’re covering a large area (more than an acre), even if the snow is less than 8 inches, you are probably going to want at least a second stage snow blower.
-Although you won’t make full use of the snow blower’s potential, it will be much more convenient to use and features many quality of life improvements over a single stage blower.
-A single stage blower is going to be fine for most areas that don’t get a lot of snow.
-A second stage snow blower makes it easier to go over the terrain and gets the same job done faster in a more enjoyable way.
+If you’re covering a large area (more than an acre), even if the snow is less than 8 inches, you are probably going to want at least a second-stage snow blower.
+Although you won’t make full use of the snow blower’s potential, it will be much more convenient to use and features many quality of life improvements over a single-stage blower.
+A single-stage blower is going to be fine for most areas that don’t get a lot of snow.
+A second-stage snow blower makes it easier to go over the terrain and gets the same job done faster in a more enjoyable way.

-A three-stage snow blower is really only necessary if you’re clearing a large area of snow that’s up to your waste.
-The reason why you’d want a three stage snow blower over a two-stage snow blower in this scenario is that it would take too long with a two-stage snow blower and you have over an acre to clear of deep snow in an area that frequently drops 8 inches of snow or more.
+A three-stage snow blower is only necessary if you’re clearing a large area of snow that’s up to your waste.
+The reason why you’d want a three-stage snow blower over a two-stage snow blower in this scenario is that it would take too long with a two-stage snow blower and you have over an acre to clear of deep snow in an area that frequently drops 8 inches of snow or more.
 Please note that three-stage snow blowers have also come into criticism as being a marketing gimmick and not adding any real benefit over a two-stage snow blower.
 Make sure to research the product before you buy a three-stage snow blower to make sure it has a real tangible benefit over a two-stage snow blower.

 The Layout of The Ground